WebReflection/node-worker/README.md

 this module make it possible to use NodeJS through the browser, using a [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) like mechanism.

-All workers file must be inside a `workers` directory within the application folder.
+All workers files must be inside a `workers` directory within the application folder.

 ### Basic Example